 Biography & Poker Background

 Born in 1986 in Okemos, Michigan , Andrew Robl is a product of the legendary Ship It 24/7 online poker generation.
 He dropped out of college to pursue poker full-time, building a bankroll through high-stakes online cash games before moving to Las Vegas at age 21.
 Robl first gained mainstream fame as a cast member of Poker After Dark and High Stakes Poker, where his aggressive technical style stood in stark contrast to the old-school legends of the era.
-Despite an infamous early television moment where he lost with Quad Nines to Quad Queens, Robl has become the most successful survivor of the online-to-live transition.
-In 2026, he is a regular in the Triton Super High Roller series and the highest-stakes private games in Macau and Las Vegas.
+Despite an infamous early television moment where he lost with Quad Nines to Quad Queens, Robl became one of the most successful survivors of the online-to-live transition.

 Play Style & Strategy

 Robl is renowned for a “clinical, disciplined, and high-pressure” play style.
-While many televised players rely on flamboyant bluffs, Robl’s edge is built on unparalleled hand-reading and a deep understanding of modern GTO foundations, which he applies with “maximum pain” in deep-stack cash game scenarios.
-Strategically, he is a proponent of VPIP (Voluntary Put In Pot) balance, often appearing tighter than “VIP” players while actually playing a wide, aggressive range in late position.
-He is a specialist in Short Deck (6+) and No-Limit Hold’em, where his technical stamina allows him to maintain a world-class win rate during marathon sessions.
-Analysts often cite his emotional equilibrium as his greatest weapon, enabling him to play million-dollar pots with the same composure as a standard tournament hand.
+While many televised players rely on flamboyant bluffs, Robl’s edge is built on unparalleled hand-reading and a deep understanding of modern GTO foundations applied with precision in deep-stack cash game scenarios.
+He plays a wide, aggressive range in late position while projecting tightness, making him exceptionally difficult to exploit.
+He is a specialist in Short Deck (6+) and No-Limit Hold’em, where his technical stamina allows him to maintain a world-class win rate across marathon sessions.
+Analysts consistently cite his emotional equilibrium as his greatest weapon - the ability to play million-dollar pots with the same composure as a standard tournament hand.

 Social Media & Online Presence